rapidsai/cudf/docs/cudf/source/developer_guide/library_design.md

 ## Copy on write

 Copy on write is designed to reduce memory footprint on GPUs.
-With this feature, a copy is only really made whenever there is a write operation on a column.
+With this feature, a copy(`.copy(deep=False)`) is only really made whenever there is a write operation on a column.

-The core copy-on-write implementation relies on the `Buffer` class.
+The core copy-on-write implementation relies in the `Buffer` class.
 This class stores the pointer to the device memory and size.
 With the help of `Buffer._ptr` and `Buffer._size` we create a unique singleton `BufferWeakref`, which means all the new `Buffer`s that are created get the same `BufferWeakref` if they are all pointing to the same device memory.
 We store this ``BufferWeakref`` in `Buffer._proxy_ref`.